USD ($)

 How to Configure the Default Gateway

-1. Manual Configuration
+1. Manual (Static) Configuration

-2. Automatic Configuration via DHCP
+2. Automatic Configuration (DHCP)

-Best Practices for Default Gateway
+Best Practices for Using the Default Gateway

 1. Set up secondary/backup gateways for mission-critical infrastructure.
 This ensures traffic can failover seamlessly in the event of a gateway outage.